liu-congcong/MetaCAT/Documentation/README.md

 - A set of fasta formatted cluster files `metacat.*.fasta`.

-- `checkm2` has been installed and is available in the system PATH.
+- `checkm2` is installed and available in the system PATH.

+- Activate the `checkm2` environment first if it is installed!

 #### Estimate the quality of clusters using CheckM2